-- -Osc: Various oscillator types, including percussion and resonator types.
+- -Osc: Various oscillator types, including draw waves, percussion and resonator types.
 Described a bit below.
 Tune, wave, PW and other parameters can be adjusted and modulated. - -Smp: Sample Playback.
 Pitch, sample start, sample length, chop point select and portamento can be adjusted and modulated. - -ChKy: Chopped sample keyboard.
 The chop points of the selected sampling, will be spread over the keyboard.
 Pitch, sample start, sample length, chop point select and portamento can be adjusted and modulated. - -Noise: Pitched noise generator.
 Pitch and PW can be adjusted and modulated.
+Linear FM and Phase Modulation are available.